PEO vs. Rippling HR Services: Differences & Which Suits Your Business Best

 PEOs typically work with a single carrier and rely on size to negotiate discounts.

-Both a PEO and an ASO provide HR services; however, a PEO acts as a co-employer, and an ASO does not.
-An ASO will manage particular back-office tasks depending on company needs.
+Both a PEO and an HR Services offering provide compliance and HR support; however, a PEO acts as a co-employer, and an HR Services offering does not.
+An HR Services offering will manage particular back-office tasks depending on company needs.

 Costs

-ASOs and PEOs follow different fee structures.
-While a PEO charges a percentage of your business's payroll plus a monthly administration fee, an ASO will adjust its fees up or down depending on the services you choose to outsource or your headcount.
+HR Services offerings and PEOs follow different fee structures.
+While a PEO charges a percentage of your business's payroll plus a monthly administration fee, an HR Services offering will adjust its fees up or down depending on the services you choose to outsource or your headcount.

 Risk management

 Because a PEO acts as your co-employer, it bears the risk of non-compliance along with your business.
-An ASO remains at legal arm’s length and will not share risk with your business, even if you receive compliance-related assistance.
+An HR Services offering remain at legal arm’s length and will not share risk with your business, even if you receive compliance-related assistance.

 Benefits administration